danielaparker/jsoncons/doc/ref/json_type_traits.md

 (15)-(18) generate the code to specialize `json_type_traits` for a class from a constructor and get functions.
 The serialized names are the provided names.
-The sequence of `(getter_nameN,serialized_nameN)` pairs declares the get functions and serialized name for each of the class properties that are part of the sequence.
+The sequence of `(getter_nameN,serialized_nameN)` pairs declares the get function and provided name for each of the class members that are part of the sequence.
 When decoding to a C++ data structure,
 (15) and (17) require that the first `num_mandatory` member names be present in the JSON,